urfuMagDS2022SFgroup/urfu_ml_backend/README.md

 #### Install dependencies

-1. `poetry install --with torch,streamlit`
+1. `poetry install --with backend,torch`

 ### Using pip and Windows or Mac: